w3c-ccg/did-hackathon-2018/results.md

 - Ryan spent some time investigating client-side diddoc patches, but security assumptions currently allow the resolver library to own this problem.
 - The group discussed the algorithm for following the tip and how the algorithm must evolve when p2sh is supported.
 Ryan is writing up this algorithm with examples.
 - Digital Contract Design plans to put a BTCR resolver online for public use in the near future.

+## Kim Hamilton Duffy

+Updates to BTCR playground and library dependencies

 ## Yancy Ribbens